 Composer of the Month #3 is Sven-David Sandström

 "No other composer has made such an impression on contemporary Swedish musical life", states prestigious Indiana University Bloomington of it's former professor of composition Sven-David Sandström.
 His tonal language and his many projects following in the footsteps of JS Bach have made him one of the most beloved choral composers of our time.
-He is recovering from a period of poor health, but gives us here an insight into his musical universe.

 "I understand now how much music means to me"